dibyendumajumdar/nanojit/README.md

 ```
 mkdir build
 cd build
-cmake -G "Visual Studio 15 2017 Win64" -DCMAKE_BUILD_TYPE=Debug ..
+cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -G "Visual Studio 15 2017 Win64" -DCMAKE_BUILD_TYPE=Debug ..
 ```

 Building the project will result in a standalone nanojit and naojitextra libraries, and the executable lirasm which can be used to assemble and run standalone code snippets as described above.
+Assuming you specified the CMAKE_INSTALL_PREFIX you can install the header files and the library using your build script.

 ## Documentation
 A secondary goal of this project is to create some documentation of the standalone library, and document how it can be used.